Morph1c/PACS-CH1/README.md

 ./test -f ../src/param.dat
 ```
 to get the optimizer work a compute the minimal point, given the parameters in the "param.dat" file.
-For a better explanation of the structure of the parameters and how you can provided it through the param.dat file, read the documentation inside /doc
+For a better explanation of the structure of the parameters and how you can provided it through the param.dat file, read the documentation [here](doc/doc_file.md)